-Specific Program Requirements for Admission To be eligible for admission to the Graduate Certificate in Catholic Leadership applicants must also meet the following specific requirements.
+To be eligible for admission to the Graduate Certificate in Catholic Leadership applicants must meet the following specific requirements:

-- Where the applicant does not meet the criteria above, the Dean may approve admission to this program if the Dean is satisfied that the applicant has sufficient background and/or experience in management/supervision; and
+• Where the applicant does not meet the criteria above, Notre Dame may approve admission to this program if satisfied that the applicant has sufficient background and/or experience in management/supervision; and

 Applications for Advanced Standing and Recognition of Prior Learning (RPL) will be considered and reviewed on a case by case basis by UNDA's Student Administration.

 The Graduate Certificate in Catholic Leadership is designed for leaders and aspiring leaders in Catholic organisations to provide grounding in leadership and management principles rooted in the Gospel mission and Catholic social teaching.
 Students are introduced to the best current leadership and management scholarship from the Catholic intellectual tradition.
 Students also learn means for achieving organisational transformation while adhering to values associated with the dignity of the human person and the common good.
 The course also provides an opportunity to link theory to practice via an action learning project that can be undertaken in a student’s workplace or in a placement at another Catholic organisation.